 If you routinely shop online, you’re part of a growing trend.
 According to the latest UK figures, ecommerce sales account for around 17% of total retail sales and rising.
 Most of us have never been happier to click and shop, taking full advantage of a virtually unlimited availability of the goods we want, and often with fast and free home delivery thrown in for good measure.
 All the indications are that shopping behaviors may well be changing for good.

-But even online, there are hunters and there are gatherers, along with plenty of savvy online shopping tips and tricks for anyone interested in saving a bit of cash. eBay, of course, is the king of online auction sites and arguably the world’s biggest and never ending car boot sale.
+But even online, there are hunters and there are gatherers, along with plenty of savvy online shopping tips and tricks for anyone interested in saving a bit of cash. eBay, of course, is the king of online auction sites with over 182 million active buyers worldwide, and arguably the world’s biggest and never ending car boot sale.

 But just like in real life, it helps to know how to ‘play’ the online auction ‘game’.
 Perhaps you would appreciate a bit of insider knowledge from an old pro to help you get that bargain you’re after, and at the best possible price too?
 OK, here goes.

 Every seasoned eBay seller knows that the best time to end an auction is on a Sunday evening around 9pm, the absolute highest time of bidding activity, which is when best prices are achieved, but there are other popular times too, as the table below shows: